Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 After virtual environment is set up and **activated**, running the above command on Linux will search in known paths for ``uno.py`` and ``unohelper.py`` and create links to files in the current virtual environment.
-Thats it!
+That's it!
 Now should be ready for development.

 For other options try: